Lightning-AI/pytorch-lightning/docs/source/starter/style_guide.rst

 ***************
 LightningModule
 ***************
-These are best practices about structuring your LightningModule
+These are best practices for structuring your LightningModule

 Systems vs models
 =================